hmkcode/hmkcode.github.io/_posts/legacy/2019-12-05-itext-html-to-pdf-using-java.markdown

 ## Converting HTML File to PDF

 - We can convert HTML file to PDF using the same method **convertToPdf()** that takes HTML as `InputStream` and write the PDF content into `OutputStream`.
 - The HTML file can contain CSS file and images.
-However, they need to be in the same location of HTML file.
-If referenced file are located in different directories we need to use `ConverterProperties` to set the base URL.
+However, they need to be in the same location of the HTML file.
+If CSS and images are located in different directories, we need to use `ConverterProperties` to set the base URL.

 **index.html**